-• The transport arrangements and vehicles used meet all legal requirements, are roadworthy, insured and used appropriately.
+• Ensure the transport arrangements and vehicles used meet all legal requirements, are roadworthy, insured and used appropriately.

+6.14.
 Use of the Internet

 When accessing the internet, under no circumstances should adults in the school access inappropriate images.
 Accessing child pornography or indecent images of children on the internet, and making, storing or disseminating such material, is illegal, and if proven, will invariably lead to the individual being barred from work with children and young people.